Audio-Visual Target Speaker Enhancement on Multi-Talker Environment using Event-Driven Cameras: Conclusions and future work

-To measure the performance of each model, we use the well known source-to-distortion ratio (SDR) to measure the separation of target speech from the concurrent speech, and PESQ~\cite{PESQ} to measure the quality of cleaned speech (i.e. the speech enhancement measure).
+To measure the performance of each model, we use the well known source-to-distortion ratio (SDR) and PESQ~\cite{PESQ}, to quantify the separation of the target speech from the concurrent speech and the quality of cleaned speech (i.e. the speech enhancement measure), respectively.

-Table~\ref{tab:results} shows the results yielded with different models.
-To train the first model we use 150 video features as input (concatenated with the audio features).
-These 150 features correspond to the $x$ and $y$ components of the optical flow and the event-rate (the number of events) for each of the 50 regions ($10\times10$ pixels each region).
-It can be seen that the results are quiet good, with higher than 7.0 SDR and on pare with the frame-based approach on PESQ performance.
-This shows that, although the original GRID dataset is frame based, the event-based approach can work almost as good as frame-based approach.
-It is noteworthy that in the frame-based approach there is need to perform a linear interpolation to align video features with the audio features, something that is similar to what we did when we upscale the original video to 100 fps.
-However, from our dataset we have to record the video with event-based cameras from a high definition screen, something that generates noise on the event-based videos.
-Even with these drawbacks, it can be said that event-based approach is almost on pare with the frame based approach.
+Table~\ref{tab:results} shows the results from three different models.
+To train the first model we used 150 video features as input (concatenated with the audio features).
+These 150 features correspond to the $x$ and $y$ components of the optical-flow and the event-rate (the number of events) for each of the 50 regions ($10\times10$ pixels each region).
+The results are quite good, with higher than 7.0 SDR and on pare with the frame-based approach on PESQ performance.
+This shows that, although the original GRID dataset is frame-based, the event-based approach shows similar performance as the frame-based approach, despite the low quality and noisy events of the dataset used, that was not recorded live with the subjects, but obtained by recording a movie played back on a high resolution monitor.

 In the next experiment we decrease the size of each region to $5\times5$ pixels in order to have more localized video features.
 However, the number of input features increases enormously.
-That is why we only used $x$ and $y$ components of the optical flow (400 input features in total).
+That is why we only used $x$ and $y$ components of the optical-flow not including the event rate like in the previous case(400 visual input features in total).
 Although the results are good (6.58 SDR and 2.59 PESQ), they are not close to those achieved with 150 input features.
+Besides, the training and inference time increases using 400 visual input features.

 One of the drawbacks of BiLSTMs used in the previous experiments is that they need to pass all the features forward and backward before giving a prediction.
-That means that BiLSTM is not a suitable RNN architecture to work on real-time.
+That means that BiLSTM has higher latency than unidirectional RNN architectures.
 That is why we carried out one final experiment using LSTM instead of BiLSTM.
 However, the results show that the performance of deep LSTM is far from that yielded by the models with BiLSTM.
-That means that neither BiLSTM, neither deep LSTM are the best methods to address the Cocktail Party problem on real time.